pblack/docs/content/managing-your-team/client-login.md

 ## Publish From Forestry

-The next time you publish your site, Forestry will also deploy your CMS to the folder specified (/admin/).
+The next time you publish your site, Forestry will also deploy your CMS to the folder that you specified above (in this case, it's the /admin folder).

 ## Go to site.com/admin